SteeltoeOSS/Documentation/docs/messaging/rabbitmq-intro.md

 Note that there is also a `IConnectionFactory` in the native .NET RabbitMQ client.
 But notice above we use the Steeltoe abstractions with no references to the native client.
 The Steeltoe factory caches channels (and optionally connections) for reuse.
-We rely on the default exchange in the broker (since none is specified in the send operation) and the default binding of all queues to the default exchange by their name (thus, we can use the queue name as a routing key in the send operation).
+Steeltoe relies on the default exchange to the broker (since none is specified in the send operation) and the default binding of all queues to the default exchange by their name (thus, we can use the queue name as a routing key in the send operation).
 Those behaviors are defined in the AMQP specification.

 ### Using DI in Console App